theforagersdiary/foragersdiary/content/guides/resource/books/Mushrooms-and-Toadstools-of-Britain-and-Ireland-Blacks-Nature-Guides/index.md

 ---
-title: Mushrooms and Toadstools of Britain and Ireland
+url: /resources/bookshelf/mushrooms-and-toadstools-of-britain-and-ireland-blacks-nature-guides
-alias: Mushrooms and Toadstools of Britain and Ireland - Blacks Nature Guides 2008
+title: Mushrooms and Toadstools of Britain and Ireland - Blacks Nature Guides
-linkTitle:
+linkTitle: Mushrooms and Toadstools of Britain and Ireland
 fdtype:
 layout:
 description: